 A ligament tear is likely if:

 As time passes, pain and swelling may improve but after longer time, your pain may increase and your knee may feel more unstable.

-The diagnosis begins with careful history taking detailing the mechanism of injury.
-Physical examination to check for any fluid in the joint which may be due to bleeding; special bedside joint stability tests will be done by the specialist to elicit and assess degree of any ligament injury.
-Following that, our specialist may recommend more tests.
+The ligament tear diagnosis begins with careful history taking detailing the mechanism of injury.
+Physical examination to check for any fluid in the joint which may be due to bleeding; special bedside joint stability tests will be done by the ligament tear specialist to elicit and assess degree of any ligament injury.
+Following that, our ligament tear specialist may recommend more tests.
 You can get all these diagnostics done at Medcare:

 At Medcare, your ligament tear treatment will be given based on the severity of the injury, your age, and your functional demands including if you wish to do pivoting sports in the future.
 Usually, our doctors prescribe pain killers followed by physiotherapy.
 You may need to use crutches or braces during the period that your injury is healing.